← Back to Blog

 • Check die holder tightness — the die should not move in the holder at all

-• Examine the die under magnification — if flute geometry is worn unevenly, the die needs replacement
+• Examine the die under magnification — if flute geometry is worn unevenly, the die likely needs replacement

 Solutions